brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 10 bht.md

 2. "The proper condition of creatures is to keep close to God...We are brought into actual unity by Christ alone."
 3. "By gathering both into his own body, Christ hath united them to God the Father, and established actual harmony between heaven and earth."

+### Philip Schaff:
+1. "The word itself is that from which our word ‘economy’ is taken, first meaning ‘stewardship’ (as in Luke 16:2), then applied in this sense to spiritual things, especially to the apostolic office (1 Corinthians 9:17; Colossians 1:25)."
+2. "'God will gather together again for Himself what He has created for Himself.'
+The fathers found here a reference to Christ as the Head, but this is suggested by the sound of the word, rather than by its sense.
+That idea is introduced later (Ephesians 1:22), and the reference here is to Christ’s atonement rather than to His sovereignty."
+3. "‘As the stone dropped into the lake creates there widening and concentric circles, which ultimately reach the farthest shore, so the deed done on Calvary has sent its undulations through the distant spheres and realms of God’s great empire’ (Eadie)."

 ### Archibald T. Robertson:
 1. "Unto a dispensation of the fulness of the times (εις οικονομιαν του πληρωματος των καιρων)."
 2. "The time before Christ is treated as a unit, here as a series of epochs (καιρων)."